 Gymnastics skills such as the T2B give many CrossFit athletes a lot of trouble.
 If you want more gymnastics movement help check out these articles:

-Be sure to also check out our Toes To Bar Overhaul program which is part of our Performance Plus Programming, the performance program created by myself and Pamela to help skyrocket your fitness performance!
+Be sure to also check out our Toes To Bar Overhaul program which is part of our Performance Plus Programming, the performance program created by me and Pamela to help skyrocket your fitness performance!

 Toes To Bar Efficiency Tips

 The main faults I see is lack of tension in the hang, and swing.
 And, also, the body position is not usually correct.
 We want to maintain that hollow body as long as possible throughout the entire movement, other than the front toe, the arch swing.

 Let’s talk about the first thing.
 We want to have that active hang by activating the lats.
 So, when we just up to the bar, we want to pull down on the bar to create a space between our ears and our shoulders.
 What that, ideally, does is allows me to gain a lot of tension on the rig throughout my body, and then lets me control the swing.
 If I don’t do that, and I get my feet up to the bar, and then I relax that active hang, that’s when you get that really weird pendulum swing, that you’ll then have to double kick.
 So, we want to avoid that by activating the lats.

 The second thing is the body position.
 After you jump into that active hang, we want to contract our ribs toward our belly button as we pull down.
 This is, ideally, gonna bring the rig closer to our toes.
 If I am in this arch position, it’s harder to get my toes up into that bar.
 We want to think, “Holding my position,” whether we’re doing a tuck and a kick, or we’re doing a straight leg.